Protecting Sensitive Data in Marketing Campaigns

 When Should Data Be Masked?

 Data masking should apply anytime sensitive customer info is used or shared unnecessarily.
-Examples are sending data to vendors, using production data for testing, deriving big data insights, sharing with internal teams like customer support, and enabling third-party data access.
+Examples are sending data to vendors, using production data for testing, deriving significant data insights, sharing with internal teams like customer support, and enabling third-party data access.

 Data Masking Techniques and Methods